robacarp/barely_searchable/README.md

 # BarelySearchable

-This is a bare-bones almost functional "search" ability for your model layer.
+This is a bare-bones "search" function for your model layer.
+Use with care, this is sequel trickery.

-It adds `.search` to your models which builds out a simple `LIKE OR` query to search your models and requires no external service to index the your tables or any index tables.
+It adds `.search` to your models which builds out a simple `LIKE OR` type query to search your models and requires no external service (eg. sphinx) to index the your tables or any index tables.

-It is a terrible and slow search engine....but it'll probably work for a handful of use cases until you quit being lazy and install Sphinx.
+As far as search engines go, this isn't very clever.
+It'll work for a handful of use cases, at least until you quit being lazy and install Sphinx.  :D

 ## Installation